-- Aggressive physical violence;

-- False reporting of wrong doing with the intent to cause suspicion and/or employment/ contract termination against another team member;
+- Aggressive physical violence; - False reporting of wrongdoing with the intent to cause suspicion and/or employment/contract termination against another team member;

-- Retaliation for whistle blowing;
+- Retaliation for whistle-blowing;

-- Sexual harassment:
+- Sexual harassment;

-- Any other action that results in the bullying, harassment, demeaning, humiliation, or creation of an environment in which a team member, consumer, or guest feels unsafe.
+- Any other action that results in bullying, harassment, demeaning, humiliating, or creating an environment in which a team member, person receiving services, or guest feels unsafe.

-Taylor Life Center team members may not allow personal problems, psychosocial distress, substance use, or health difficulties to interfere with professional judgment and performance nor allow such issues to jeopardize the best interests of consumers and/or colleagues.
+Taylor Life Center team members may not allow personal problems, psychosocial distress, substance use, or health difficulties to interfere with professional judgment and performance nor allow such issues to jeopardize the best interests of the people they serve and/or colleagues.

-Taylor Life Center team members with responsibility to develop and/or present Taylor Life Center marketing materials must accurately represent the company's scope of services, performance, organizational structure and competencies, as well as descriptive information regarding the company.
+Taylor Life Center team members with the responsibility to develop and/or present Taylor Life Center marketing materials must accurately represent the company's scope of services, performance, organizational structure, and competencies, as well as descriptive information regarding the company.